Conall Mag Eochagáin: Family

 Mag Eochagáinn was a direct Geoghegan descendant of Niall of the Nine Hostages – specifically from the branch of Fiachu mac Néill.

 His paternal grandmother, Gyles "Shiela" O'Dempsey was sister to Terence O'Dempsey, 1st Viscount Clanmalier.

-It is speculated that he was born in 1592, in Lismoyny (Co.
-Westmeath), near Clara, Co.
-Offaly, to Anne Fitzgerald (or Fitz Thomas; d.
+It is speculated that he was born in 1592, in Lismoyny (County Westmeath), near Clara, County Offaly, to Anne Fitzgerald (or Fitz Thomas; d.
 1580), and Neal/Niall Mag Eochagáin, brother of Roche MacGeoghegan.

 His wife is thought to have been Margaret Coughlin – his only known sons being Conla, husband of Marian Molloy (daughter of Art M’Cahir Molloy, of Ralehyn), and Anthony, Bishop of Meath.
 If this were the case, that would make him a common ancestor of many Geoghegans and Gahagans.